mohitpai/journey-optimizer.en/help/using/offers/offer-activities/simulation.md

     >
     >By default, all Deduplication flags are enabled for simulation, which means that the decision engine allows duplicates and thus can make the same proposition accross multiple decisions/placements.
 Learn more on the [!DNL Decisions] API request properties in [this section](../api-reference/decisions-api/deliver-offers.md).

 1. In the **[!UICONTROL Response format]** section, you can choose to include metadata in the code view.
-Check the corresponding option, and select the metadata to include.
+Check the corresponding option, and select the metadata of your choice.
+They will be displayed in the request and response payloads when selecting **[!UICONTROL View code]**.
+Learn more in the [View simulation results](#simulation-results) section.

     ![](../../assets/offers_simulation-settings-response-format.png)